Deploy Kirby with Git and rsync

-This is yje recommended workflow to deploy Kirby using Git.
+This is the recommended workflow to deploy Kirby using Git.
 It's a bit more advanced, but worth the mile when maintaining a project.

-- Have an Account with fortrabbit and GitHub.
+- Have accounts with fortrabbit and GitHub (both free).

 - Install the fortrabbit GitHub app at GitHub.